Brainchip-Inc/akida_examples/doc/user_guide/akida_models.rst

 Overview
 --------

-Brainchip akida_models package is a model zoo that offers a set of pre-built akida compatible models (e.g Mobilenet, VGG or AkidaNet), pretrained weights for those models and training scripts.
+Brainchip Akida Models package is a model zoo that offers a set of pre-built akida compatible models (e.g MobileNet, AkidaNet, ViT), pretrained weights for those models and training scripts.

-See the `model zoo API reference
-<../api_reference/akida_models_apis.html#model-zoo>`_ for a complete list of the
+See the `model zoo API reference <../api_reference/akida_models_apis.html#model-zoo>`_ for a complete list of the available models.
+The performances of all models from the zoo are reported for both Akida 1.0 and Akida 2.0 in the `zoo performances page <../zoo_performances.html>`__.
-available models.

-akida_models also contains a set of `quantization blocks
+Akida Models also contains a set of
-<../api_reference/akida_models_apis.html#quantization-blocks>`_ and
-`layer blocks <../api_reference/akida_models_apis.html#layer-blocks>`_
-that are used to define the above models.
+`layer blocks <../api_reference/akida_models_apis.html#layer-blocks>`_ that are used to define the above models.

 Command-line interface for model creation
 -----------------------------------------

-In addition to `the programming API <../api_reference/akida_models_apis.html>`_, the akida_models toolkit provides a command-line interface to instantiate and save models from the zoo.
+In addition to `the programming API <../api_reference/akida_models_apis.html>`_, the Akida Models toolkit provides a command-line interface to instantiate and save models from the zoo.

 Instantiating models using the CLI makes use of the model definitions from the programming interface with default values.
-To quantize a given model, the `CNN2SNN quantize CLI <cnn2snn.html#command-line-interface>`__ should be used.
+To quantize a given model, the `QuantizeML quantize CLI <quantizeml.html#command-line-interface>`__ should be used.

 **Examples**